apache/spark/docs/configuration.md

     If this is specified you must also provide the executor config
     <code>spark.executor.resource.{resourceName}.amount</code> and any corresponding discovery configs
     so that your executors are created with that resource type.
-In addition to whole amounts, a fractional amount (for example, 0.25, or 1/4th of a resource) may be specified.
+In addition to whole amounts, a fractional amount (for example, 0.25, which means 1/4th of a resource) may be specified.
     Fractional amounts must be less than or equal to 0.5, or in other words, the minimum amount of resource sharing is 2 tasks per resource.
+Additionally, fractional amounts are floored in order to assign resource slots (e.g. a 0.2222 configuration, or 1/0.2222 slots will become 4 tasks/resource, not 5).
   </td>
 </tr>
 <tr>